NLnetLabs/routinator/doc/manual/source/local-exceptions.rst

     routinator --limit-v4-len=8 --limit-v6-len=19 vrps

-Now, VRPs for prefixes with a longer prefix length than /8 IPv4 and /19 IPv6 will be ignored:
+Now, all VRPs will be ignored that have a prefix with a length that is longer than /8 IPv4 and /19 IPv6:

 .. code-block:: text